gohanko/yiikuochong.com/content/posts/reverse-engineering-hi-hive-community/index.md

 This is a more readable version of the `index.android.bundle` file compared to the one from version `2.3.1`, not by much but it's still better than nothing.

-What this means is that we now have a base from which to reverse engineer the API used by the application.
+What this means is that I now have a base from which to reverse engineer the API used by the application.

 # Reverse engineering and mapping the API
 After a bit of searching, I found the following parts.
 It seems to be an object containing all the API domain, and paths.